-A 6% rate increase for customers in the Novato service area was authorized by the Board of Directors effective July 1, 2021.
-At \$875 per year, the cost of water service for a typical Novato detached single-family home using 97,000 gallons of water a year remains a good value for Novato customers.
+A 6% rate increase for customers in the Novato service area was authorized by the Board of Directors effective July 1, 2022.
+The typical Novato detached single-family home uses 91,200 gallons of water a year and costs the customer about \$750 per year.
 These rates are at the median when compared to 16 other Bay Area water suppliers.